 Following on from this, section 5(5)(3A)(b) sets out the need for knowledge "that the loss, injury, or damage was caused by a person's act or omission".
 This gives rise to the situation where we could have different prescriptive periods running for different debtors if the creditor was aware of the identity of one debtor before another.
 We therefore welcome the recommendation contained in the Delegated Powers and Law Reform Committee's Stage 1 Report that "the Scottish Government provides further clarification, ahead of Stage 2, on how the test would operate in situations of joint and several liability.
-In particular, that the Scottish Government provides further clarification in relation to the knowledge of the identity of a particular defender."11
+In particular, that the Scottish Government provides further clarification on how the third strand of the test will operate in relation to the knowledge of the identity of a particular defender."